 Sooner or later, in more ways than one, staying sane in this life involves mastering mental strategies.
-If you’re a hands-on person who values quality, there’s also a chance you battle with perfectionism.
-I used to, but more than 25 years ago I discovered a trick for turning the negative effects of perfectionism into something positive and productive.
+If you’re a hands-on person who values quality, there’s also a chance you battle with perfectionism on a physical, hands-on level.
+I used to, but more than 30 years ago I discovered a trick for turning the negative effects of perfectionism into something positive and productive.
 Perhaps what I’ve found will help you, too.

 Wikipedia defines perfectionism as a personality trait characterized by striving for flawlessness and setting high performance standards, accompanied by critical self-evaluation and concerns regarding others’ evaluations.
 On the surface, this doesn’t sound too bad, does it?
 After all, if you want to build great furniture or renovate your home well or revive an old pickup truck or any other hands-on task, you need to set high standards, right?
 The problem with all this is the unspoken mindset that nothing is ever good enough for the perfectionist.
 That’s the part that drives perfectionists (and the people around them) crazy.
 If you’re nodding your head right now, you’re probably a perfectionist or you live with one.